crannull-banner-2025

 Product Directories

 Product directories represent an important communication channel for product suppliers seeking to reach architects.
 Not only do they provide architects and other specifiers with fast access to focused product information, but they also provide the opportunity to promote other content, such BIM Objects and CPD.
-Construction marketing specialists Insynth posit that building product directories are used in up to 76% of product research in the UK, whilst research for the Construction Media Index has found that architects use product directories significantly more than other industry professionals, such as contractors.
+Construction marketing specialists, Insynth, posit that building product directories are used in up to 76% of product research in the UK, whilst research for the Construction Media Index found that architects use product directories significantly more than other industry professionals, such as contractors.

-In the UK, there are several major product directories that are widely used by specifiers and they include: Barbour Product Search; NBS Source; SpecifiedBy; Building Product Index; and The Building Centre Product Finder.
-According to Insynth, these five alone report over 3 million visits per year to their websites and 20 million page views or searches.
+In the UK, there are several major product directories which are widely used by specifiers and they include: Barbour Product Search; NBS Source; SpecifiedBy; Building Product Index; and The Building Centre Product Finder.
+Our index of Construction Product Directories can be found here.